Ural Mountains: Etymology

-Indigenous peoples of the Urals have various namings for the mountain range: Komi Iz, Mansi Nyor, Khanty Kev, Nenets Ngarka pe.
+Indigenous peoples of the Urals have various namings for the mountain range.
+Komi Iz and Northern Khanty Kew both mean 'stone, rock', Tundra Nenets Ngārka pe 'big rock'.
+The Mansi name Nyōr means 'mountain', in geographic use also 'west'.

 History

 As merchants from the Middle East traded with the Bashkirs and other people living on the western slopes of the Ural as far north as Great Perm, since the 10th century, medieval mideastern geographers had been aware of the existence of the mountain range in its entirety, stretching as far as the Arctic Ocean in the north.
 The first Russian mention of the mountains to the east of the East European Plain is provided by the Primary Chronicle, where it describes the Novgorodian expedition to the upper reaches of the Pechora in the year 1096.
 During the next few centuries, the Novgorodians engaged in fur trading with the local population and collected tribute from Yugra and Great Perm, slowly expanding southwards.
 The city-state of Novgorod established two trade routes to the Ob River, both starting from the town of Ustyug.
 The rivers, Chusovaya and Belaya, were first mentioned in the chronicles of 1396 and 1468, respectively.
 In 1430, the town of Solikamsk (Kama Salt) was founded on the Kama at the foothills of the Ural, where salt was produced in open pans.
 Ivan III, the grand prince of Moscow, captured Perm, Pechora and Yugra from the declining Novgorod Republic in 1472.
 With the excursions of 1483 and 1499–1500 across the Ural, Moscow managed to subjugate Yugra completely.
 The Russians received tribute, but contact with the tribes ceased after they left.